AlexanderAlgerbo/AAShell/learning.md

 Found a annoying bug which seems to be called ghost spacing in terminals and printing.
 Ghost spaces are basically what happens because previous input is not removed and i only overwrite from a certain point i risk certain elements being leftOver.
 Unsure of why i get the leftover spaces.
 It seems as if i print AB__CD, where _ = space and insert Z. We shift our string so we get ABZ__CD.
 Put we only print Z__CD_ So we previously printed 6 characters and this time only 5.
 So the last column has a character that therefore remains.
 It would likely be inproper cursor movement that did not act as it should that made it act up.

+GetLastError() works by retrieving the last error code on the calling thread.
+Every thread has a local variable that contains the last error.
+When a windows variable fails it uses SetLastError() which we can then retrieve

+by using typedef we can for example make all function that return void and take and char **args be of a single type.
+Meaning that we could initialize a struct that takes that type and then send any such function i want.
+It is similar to polymorphism in OOP languages.
+Where i could create a class with a virtual method and then replace it's functionality with what want in a child class with override.
+Only that now i do not have the bulk of creating multiple classes and can write all my methods in one file.

+If i want private methods that are only accessable by that code in that file i can declare and define it only in the source file as well as give it the static attribute.

+Arrays are reduced to sending the pointer to the first element.
+So it would be like sending a char pointer.

+Because C lacks garbage collection it is very rare for methods that are outside your code to initialize and allocate memory to variable.
+As then freeing that memory becomes a pain.